AJamesPhillips/biohackspace-sops/README.md

 "Containment level 1" is abreviated to "CL1".

-"Cambridge Biomakespace" or "Biomakespace" is referred to as "the lab" throughout.
+"Cambridge Biomakespace" or "Biomakespace" is referred to as "the lab" or "BioLab" throughout.

-The "Biomakespace Standard Operating Procedures" are referred to as "the SOPs" throughout.
+The "Biomakespace Standard Operating Procedures" are referred to as "the SOPs" or "BioLab SOPs" throughout.

 The "Biomakespace Rules" or "Lab Rules" are referred to as "the rules" throughout.

 Formating StyleGuide
 --------------------

 Headings:

 	====================
 	BIOMXXXXX - SOP Title